At The Beginning There Was A Maple Tree and then... the birth of Ferno the Forno (Oven)

 - It serves as an additional layer of insulation and adds to the thermal capacity.

-- It can cook items utilizing lesser time, since cladding encloses heat for a longer periods.
+- It cooks food faster, since cladding retains heat for longer periods.

 - It slows down the drop in temperature of the oven.

-- Aesthetically improves the appeal of the oven.
+- It aesthetically improves the appeal of the oven.

 |